How to apply – for an Arts Research Degree.

 English language requirements

-Applicants will need to meet the Faculty’s English Language Proficiency requirements in one of a number of ways which are detailed here.
-As of 2015 the minimum IELTS requirement for the faculty will be 7.0 (writing 7.0) with no band less than 6.5
+Applicants will need to meet the Faculty’s English Language Proficiency requirements in one of a number of ways.

-To help assist a potential supervisor you with your enquiry, please include the following information in your email:
+To help assist the researchers with your enquiry, you should include the following information in your email:

-(Those applying for the Philosophy program are to direct their initial inquiry regarding supervision to the Program Director.)
+Those applying for the Philosophy Program should direct their initial inquiry regarding supervision to the Program Director.

 - academic merit